spglib/spglib/doc/python-spglib.md

 C-API ({ref}`variables_lattice`).
 Fractional atomic positions `positions` are given by a Nx3 matrix with floating point values, where N is the number of atoms.
 Numbers to distinguish atomic species `numbers` are given by a list of N integers.
-The collinear polarizations `magmoms` work with `get_magnetic_symmetry` and are given as a list of N floating point values.
+The magnetic moments `magmoms` can be specified with `get_magnetic_symmetry`.
+`magmoms` is a list of N floating-point values for collinear cases and a list of Nx3 in **cartesian coordinates** for non-collinear cases.

 ```python
 lattice = [[a_x, a_y, a_z],